mendix/docs/content/en/docs/appstore/connectors/aws/aws-sqs.md

 ---
 title: "Amazon SQS"
-url: /appstore/connectors/amazon-sqs/
+url: /appstore/connectors/aws/amazon-sqs/
-description: "Describes the configuration and usage of the Amazon SQS connector from the Mendix Marketplace."
+description: "Describes the configuration and usage of the Amazon SQS connector from the Mendix Marketplace.
+Amazon SQS lets you send, store, and receive messages between software components at any volume, without losing messages or requiring other services to be available."
 tags: ["marketplace", "marketplace component", "amazon", "sqs", "connector"]
 #If moving or renaming this doc file, implement a temporary redirect and let the respective team know they should update the URL in the product.
 See Mapping to Products for more details.
 ---

 ## 1 Introduction

 The [Amazon SQS connector]([#needs-url]) enables your app to connect to other microservices by implementing [Amazon Simple Queue Service (SQS)](https://aws.amazon.com/sqs/).
+Amazon SQS lets you send, store, and receive messages between software components at any volume, without losing messages or requiring other services to be available.

 ### 1.1 Typical Use Cases